 Output Description Budget Notes/Activities Possible NIE Type of

-No. Executing expenditure
+NO. Executing Entities (FF) expenditure

-Entities (EE)

 adaptation to Climate

 Change in Panama

 (consulting and licensing

 portal / Hosting)

 Updating and maintenance Consutlancy

 c) Compilation and Wetlands

 synthesis of materials for International

 different audiences on

 adaptation to climate

 change.

 Generation of knowledge Consultancy

 products and materials

 development program for

 different audiences

 (academy, institutions,

 producers)

 d) Training on the use of Wetlands

 the portal for different International

 audiences (producers,

 institutions, academia,

 etc.).

 Training in use of the site Consultancy

 for different audiences

 (workshops)

 e) Establishment of an Ministry of Agreement

 advisory technical Environment

 committee within the (MiAmbiente)

 Climate Change National

-Committee to orient the
+committee to orient the

-program's knowledge
+program s knowledge

 management process

 Establishment of a

-technical advisory

 committee in the National

 Climate Change Committee

 to guide the process of

+to guide the process of

-knowledge management
+nowiedge management

-program includes meetings

-f) Experience exchanges Wetlands Consultancy
+f) Experience exchanges Wotlands Consultancy

+i) Experience exchanges International consultancy

-activities at the local level, International
+activities at the local level, mernational